MarsIfeanyi/Walmart-Data-Eng-Project/README.md

 The CDC-based data ingestion pipeline that ingests data from Ghost DB into a Databricks Lakehouse, following a Bronze → Silver → Gold architecture."

-The CDC INgestion is a Databricks job
+The CDC Ingestion is a Databricks job

 ### Dataset